sean-atkinson/row_health_wellness_program_analysis/README.md

 <b>Signups by channel</b>
 - Social media, with 7,610 signups, brought in 85% more than Email, which was the second most.
-- Email and SEO are quite close in terms of total signups, with 4,130 and 4,055 signups respectively.
 - TV is the platform with the least number of total signups, only managing to bring in 494 signups.
 This, coupled with its high cost per signup ($10.48) and low signup rate (0.08%), suggests that TV is the least effective platform for customer acquisition.<br>

 <b>BRAND AWARENESS</b>

 <b>Click-through-rate (CTR)</b>
-- Health for All is the campaign category with the highest CTR at 25.48%.
-Again, email is doing the heavy lifting here with a click through rate of 49.26%.
-- In terms of platforms, email perform the best at 16.71%, 94% higher than the next closest platform (Social Media at 8.62%).
+- In terms of platforms, Email performs the best at 16.71%, 94% higher than the next closest platform (Social Media at 8.62%).
 TV has a 0% CTR.
 - The Family Coverage Plan category has a CTR of 0%, indicating no clicks, despite 1.1M impressions.
 This is something that needs to be looked into further.

 <b>Impressions</b>
 - Tailored Health Plans, #HealthyLiving, Preventive Care News and Family Coverage Plan are the only campaign categories to surpass 1M impressions.
-- Health for All has the lowest total impressions of any campaign category (170K).
-This is quite interesting because it only has 182 less signups than our best performing campaign category for signups.
+- Health for All has the lowest total impressions of any campaign category (170K), yet has only 182 fewer signups than our best performing campaign category.
 - Social Media and SEO have been our best channels for impression at 3.3M AND 3.2M respectively.
 TV lags behind everyone with 600K.

 <b>Cost-per-click (CPC)</b>
 - For campaigns that have recorded at least one click, email is our best platform with a cost per click of $0.05, social media is next at $0.06.
-- TV and SEO are our worse.
+- SEO and TV are our worse.
+SEO has a CPC of $0.09.
 TV has not recorded a single click.
-SEO has a CPC of $0.09.

 <b>Technical Analysis:</b>